AbdulrahmanAhmeed/AMQP-WebServices/README.md

 ## Usage

-Running Locally
+1.Running Locally
--To start the application locally, open "AMQP & Background Services.sln" file in VS 2024 -Start the Northwind.WebApi.Service project without debugging "Click right on Northwind.WebApi.Service project Debug -> Start without Debuging"
+1.To start the application locally, open "AMQP & Background Services.sln" file in VS 2024 2.Start the Northwind.WebApi.Service project without debugging "Click right on Northwind.WebApi.Service project Debug -> Start without Debuging"
--Start the Northwind.WebApi.Client.Mvc project without debugging so that we can send messages to the RabbitMQ queue -In the MVC website, click Send a message, and then enter a message of apples and a product ID of 1.
--Repeat for bananas and 2, and cherries and 3.
+3.Start the Northwind.WebApi.Client.Mvc project without debugging so that we can send messages to the RabbitMQ queue 4.In the MVC website, click Send a message, and then enter a message of apples and a product ID of 1 ,Repeat for bananas and 2, and cherries and 3.
--Start the Northwind.Background.Workers project without debugging, and note the three messages are processed from the queue
+5.Start the Northwind.Background.Workers project without debugging, and note the three messages are processed from the queue

 ## Contact